jeyanandhini/phase-1-Anjura/Progress.md

  ----
  - [x] **Day-88**: Break.
 Had a short discussion on the book club and the camel groups + the meeting tomorrow.

+ ----
+ - [x] **Day-89**: Had a session on internships with benefit to women in tech & on how we can proceed with making videos.

  </details>